 A whoopie pie is basically a handheld sandwich cookie that has the consistency of a cake.
 You can find them as denser crispier cookies, but I much prefer the soft cake-like consistency.

 Chocolate is the most popular, which is then usually filled with a classic buttercream or cream cheese frosting.
-Even a fluffy marshmallow frosting or sour cream frosting would taste delicious.
+Even a fluffy marshmallow frosting or easy peanut butter frosting would taste delicious.
 The great thing about these cookies is you can really use whatever sweet creamy whoopie pie filling you like!

 - Not too sweet.
 Use semi-sweet chocolate chips and unsweetened cocoa powder.
 This way you can control the amount of added sugar.